Usher412/Age-Generate/README.md

 # Age-Generate
-Works out your age by user input(Year, Month &amp; Day you were born)
+Works out your age by user input(Year, Month Day you were born) Built using Python
+App is a console app